viniciusromani/taskify/README.md

 ### Tests

-1. Navigate to `frontend` folder inside project root.
+1. Navigate to `frontend` folder
 2. Install requirements
 ```sh
 npm install
 ```
-3. Create `cypress.env.json` file for cypress inside frontend folder (there is a `cypress.env.json.example` to get you an idea of what is needed)
+3. Create `cypress.env.json` file for cypress (there is a `cypress.env.json.example` to get you an idea of what is needed)
 ```sh
 {
   "host": "http://localhost:5173",